 California Code of Regulations, section 15300.2 provides exceptions to these categorical exemptions based on location, cumulative impact, and significant effects due to unusual circumstances, scenic highways, hazardous waste sites, and historical resources.
 There is no evidence that any of these exceptions apply.
 However, in the event this evidence is found to exist, an Initial Study was prepared pursuant to the CEQA Guidelines (CCR, title 14, section 15063) to consider whether adoption of this General Order could have a significant effect on the environment.

-The General Order Initial Study analysis and early consultation with the responsible and trustee agencies did not identify any significant impacts on the environment.
+This General Order Initial Study analysis and early consultation with the responsible and trustee agencies did not identify any significant impacts on the environment.

 New or expanding wineries are subject to further CEQA evaluation on a site-specific basis by local agencies performing CEQA evaluations of proposed projects.
 The potential significant environmental impacts from discharges of winery waste can be mitigated to less than significant impacts by compliance with this General Order, the NOA, and any mitigation measures adopted by local agencies.